-There are currently 19 names in this directory
+There are 19 names in this directory beginning with the letter G.

 Forcible mechanical erosion of material, usually in the coupling mechanism, that can cause connectors to become cold welded or corroded together.